danodz/slingair-school-project/README.md

 In order for your project to be considered `DONE` (passing grade), you should have a working MVP of the app.

+---

 ### Backend

 1. Server endpoints are RESTful.
 2. There are endpoints for the following actions:
-   - Retrieve all flight numbers. **_Having Multiple flights is a stretch goal, but the code should still behave as though there is more than one flight._**
+    - Retrieve all flight numbers.
-   - Retrieve single flight data (seating).
+    - Retrieve single flight data.
+        - Get all the seats of a specified flight.
+    - Retrieve all reservations.
+        - **_Must work through Insomnia._**
-   - Retrieve all reservations. **_This is a requirement, even though the FE of this is a stretch goal._**
+        - **_Having a FE component do this is a stretch goal._**
     - Retrieve a single reservation.
     - Create a reservation.
+        - Needs to modify the `reservations` collection.
+        - Needs to modify the `flights` collection.
+    - Delete a reservation.
+        - Needs to modify the `reservations` collection.
+        - Needs to modify the `flights` collection.
+        - **_Must work through Insomnia._**
-   - Delete a reservation. **_This is a requirement, even though the FE of this is a stretch goal._**
+        - **_Having a FE component do this is a stretch goal._**
+    - Update a reservation.
+        - Needs to modify the `reservations` collection.
+        - Needs to modify the `flights` collection.
+        - **REQUIRED: Change the first name, last name, email, and/or seat number.**
+        - **STRETCH: Change the flight number.**
+        - **_Must work through Insomnia._**
-   - Update a reservation. **_This is a requirement, even though the FE of this is a stretch goal._**
+        - **_Having a FE component do this is a stretch goal._**
 3. Server should respond in a _complete_ fashion:
     - Send the status and the json separately.
     - Send the status in the json object as well.
     - When a request succeeds respond with `the requested data`.
     - When a request fails, respond with `the data that was sent to the server`. _This makes it easier for FE developers to debug their code._
     - When a request does not need any data to be returned, provide a message explaining the status: i.e. "reservation deleted."

 ```js
 res.status(200).json({ status: 200, data: {}, message: {} });
 ```

-> **NOTE: When creating, updating, or deleting a reservation, the affected seats on the plane should be modified as well!**
+---

 ### Frontend